 - Noise, Vibration and Harshness looks at the analysis, quantification, characterization and diagnosis of the noise, vibration and harshness of automotive components and assemblies.

-- Vehicle Crash Engineering will give you an understanding of material, component and structural behaviour when subjected to medium-to-high-impact events.
+- Crash Impact Modelling will give you an understanding of material, component and structural behaviour when subjected to medium-to-high-impact events.
 This includes the design, testing and modelling of motorsport and automotive vehicles with regard to crash worthiness.

 - Engineering Reliability and Risk Management covers the principles and techniques for improving the reliability of engineering components and systems, predicting their life and managing technical risk.